2018–19 Liga MX season: Regular phase

-Standings
+League table

 Positions by round

 The table lists the positions of teams after each week of matches.
 In order to preserve chronological evolvements, any postponed matches were not included in the round at which they were originally scheduled, but added to the full round they were played immediately afterwards.
 For example, if a match was scheduled for matchday 13, but then postponed and played between days 16 and 17, it was added to the standings for day 16.